vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 # Request Builder

 Next we create a request builder that turns the event into a request.
-The request is used by a [Tower service](https://docs.rs/tower/latest/tower/trait.Service.html) that is responsible for actually sending the data.
+The request is used by a [Tower service][tower] that is responsible for actually sending the data.

 The request looks like: